-BIC is the bread and butter of ballpoints, not surprisingly, they are incredibly good at making a decent ballpoint.
+Indeed, BIC is the bread and butter of ballpoints, and not surprisingly, they are incredibly good at making a decent ballpoint.

-Most known for their rollerballs like the G-2 and their fountain pens (which are incredible), Pilot rocks a real solid ballpoint in the cheap category.
+Most known for their rollerballs like the G-2 and their fountain pens (which are incredible).
+In addition, Pilot rocks a real solid ballpoint in the cheap category.
 Their ink tends towards a low viscosity, which makes it silky smooth for a more rollerball ink feel.